Wyrick Student Project – Guidelines for Program Operation

 - Commission Reports

-The Director of Accounting shall submit a written monthly report on the status of the Fund to the Vice President for Student Affairs and present the report to the Commission.
+The Director, Grants and Capital Projects shall submit a written monthly report on the status of the Fund to the Vice President for Student Affairs and present the report to the Commission.
 The report must include the amount in the Wyrick Fund and any change in that amount since the last such report.
 All expenditures must be itemized in the report detailing the purpose of the debit.

 - Report to the Student Senate and the Student Body President